Cincinnati-Design-LAB/architour/README.md

 - [ ] Model with Stackbit
 - [ ] Integrate Stackbit
+- [ ] Only the bare minimum required fields
 - [ ] Method for editing/adding images
 - [ ] Method for generating static map images
 - [ ] Link component should be used in building body and attributes